Cyanosite History and Awards

 Cyanosite was created in the Department of Biological Sciences at Purdue University in 1994 from an earlier LISTSERV.
 A replica of the Vintage version of Cyanosite from August of 1995 appears here.
 Cyanosite incorporated materials from CyanoNews, a newsletter for cyanobacteriologists published 1985-2003 by Dr. Jeff Elhai (Virginia Commonwealth University).
 An earlier website for the NASA Specialized Center of Research and Training (NSCORT) at Purdue University paved the way for Cyanosite.
 The Classic appearance of Cyanosite was created in 1997 and maintained for 15 years.
 Cyanosite was revised in October 2012 in both appearance and structure.

 Resources for Research

 Cyanosite houses resources for cyanobacteria researchers.
 A library of links to websites specific to cyanobacteria was one of the earliest features on Cyanosite.
 All of the links were annotated in 2001 by students supported through a July 1999 grant from the Waksman Foundation for Microbiology.
 Today the links library is a curated collection of vetted websites with information about cyanobacteria.
-The links library was last updated in August 2012 and the annotations were rewritten to reflect the current content of listed websites.
+The links library was last updated in March 2019 and the annotations were rewritten to reflect the current content of listed websites.
 The links were last updated May 2022.
 Nearly 60 growth medium recipes were added to Cyanosite in April 1998.
-This compilation of printed sources and ATCC recipes represents the largest existing collection of cyanobacterial growth medium recipes.
+This compilation of printed sources and recipes from culture collections represents the largest existing compilation of cyanobacterial growth medium recipes.
 Cyanosite maintains a small collection of protocols relevant to cyanobacteria contributed by Cyanosite users.
-These include pioneer applications for the Classic Macintosh platform such as a pigment calculator.
+These used to include pioneer applications for the Classic Macintosh platform such as a pigment calculator.
 The most influential cyanobacterial taxonomic schemes are available on Cyanosite.
 In 2011 Cyanosite temporarily hosted a virtual hard drive of phylogenetic tools from Pasteur Institute.
 Announcements for meetings, courses, books, and jobs have appeared on Cyanosite at various times.